 It’s not uncommon to see a tiny bit of blood in your daughter’s diaper for the first couple of weeks.
 This tiny bit of vaginal bleeding happens when the baby adjusts to the lack of mother’s hormones once she’s out of the womb.

 Mom’s hormones may cause baby’s breast tissue to grow slightly in both girls and boys.
 These lumps may last for a few months, but should then go away.

 Newborns’ bodies are ruled by reflexes.
-So, your baby won’t be able to control most movements very well for the first few months.
-His or her chin, arms, or legs may seem shaky, especially when crying.
+So your baby won’t be able to control most movements very well for the first few months.
+Your baby's chin, arms, or legs may seem shaky, especially when crying.

 Other skin problems